saicastic/techstore/readme.md

 - So now we will create a server in 'server.js' file.
 - We will create a server in this file using 'express'.
-- and also use middlewares to add cors and cooki-parser
+- and also use middlewares to add cors and cooki-parser.

 ### STEP 3 - Folder Structure :

 - create folders to manage everything.
-- ( configs, controllers, middlewares, models, routes)
+- ( configs, controllers, middlewares, models, routes )